-The majority of households in the ACT are supplied by ActewAGL, although Origin and EnergyAustralia also compete for customers.
+The majority of households in the ACT are supplied by ActewAGL, although Origin, EnergyAustralia, Red Energy, Energy Locals and Powerclub now compete for customers.
 Meanwhile, residents in Western Australia, Tasmania and the Northern Territory have either very limited or no choice as to who they can purchase electricity through.

 Switching energy providers at the same property should in no way affect your supply of electricity.
 This is because the distributor is simply changing which retailer it informs about your electricity usage – there is no need for any changes to your home’s electrical infrastructure.

 To issue a complaint about your electricity retailer, you can contact the energy Ombudsman for your respective state or territory.